 Browserify was disqualified by requirement 5, and a

 lodash-cli-styled strategy was disqualified by requirement 6.
 We seemed a bit dead in the water.

 Luckily, one of the developments of the past year was the finalization of the ES 2015 specification, which also included the module syntax, with

 export functionality.
 The new module spec was beginning to be supported by tools like Babel and Rollup.
-Rollup was particularly interesting because it supports "tree-shaking" -- that is, automatically removing unused imports.
-Rollup also publishes a bundle of modules into a flat closure scope.
+Rollup was particularly interesting because it supported "tree-shaking" -- that is, automatically removing unused imports, and publishing a bundle of modules into a flat closure scope.

 One of the main differences between ES modules and CJS modules is that while a CJS module typically exports a value that is typically static, an ES module exports a variable binding that can change.
 (I believe this feature is there to support circular dependencies.)
 This means that all exports for all modules need to be pulled into the same scope when bundled.
 Any private, non-exported functions should be hidden through name mangling.
 This means you don't have the overhead per module like you would have from Browserify.

 require() calls are not needed --